pushkarsapre/Thinktecture.IdentityModel.45/readme.md

 Helper library for identity & access control in .NET 4.5 and MVC4/Web API.

-Important: If you are looking for versions build against MVC5/Web API v2 - use (https://github.com/identitymodel/Thinktecture.IdentityModel)
+Important: This is really old and we don't maintain it anymore.
+If you are looking for versions that build against MVC5/Web API v2 - use (https://github.com/identitymodel/Thinktecture.IdentityModel)

 ## Features ##